PHOTO CREDIT: EVA MUELLER

 Vocalist/guitarist BILLIE JOE ARMSTRONG (Book & Lyrics), bassist Mike Dirnt, and drummer Tré Cool – were kids from working-class backgrounds who came of age in the underground punk scene in Berkeley.
 Even though they had released two records prior (1039 / Smoothed Out Slappy Hours and Kerplunk), they announced their arrival with 1994's Dookie, a dynamic blast of exuberant punk-pop that sold 15 million copies and earned the band its first Grammy® Award for Best Alternative Music Performance.
 Over the years, Green Day continued to top the charts with their subsequent studio albums Insomniac, Nimrod and Warning, while entertaining millions of fans with their frenetic live shows.
 But it was their landmark 2004 album American Idiot that launched Green Day into the stratosphere.
 American Idiot debuted at No. 1 on the Billboard chart, spawned five hit singles, earned seven Grammy® nominations (winning two, including Best Rock Album), and raised the bar for modern rock and roll.
 In 2009, Green Day released 21st Century Breakdown, which won a 2010 Grammy® Award for Best Rock Album.
 It spawned two hit singles: the gold “Know Your Enemy,” which was the first song ever to top Billboard’s Rock, Alternative, and Mainstream Rock charts simultaneously, and the double-platinum “21 Guns,” which earned them three 2009 MTV Video Music Awards including Best Rock Video.
 Green Day also took home an American Music Award for Favorite Alternative Rock Music Artist.
 Later that year, Green Day collaborated with Tony Award winning director of Spring Awakening, Michael Mayer, for the stage musical of American Idiot.
 The play bowed at the Berkeley Repertory Theatre in September 2009 and set attendance records during its limited engagement.
 The play went on to Broadway and ran for a year at the St. James Theatre and won two Tony Awards.
 Their highly anticipated album ¡Uno!, the first in a trilogy of new releases, will bow this fall followed by ¡Dos! and ¡Tré!.
 For more about the band, visit www.greenday.com.

+Mr. Mayer made his Metropolitan Opera debut this season with a celebrated new production of Rigoletto.
 Broadway: On A Clear Day You Can See Forever; American Idiot (Drama Desk Award, Best Director); Everyday Rapture; Spring Awakening (Tony Award, Best Director/Best Musical); Thoroughly Modern Millie (Tony Award, Best Musical); Side Man (Tony Award, Best Play); A View From the Bridge (Tony Award, Best Revival); Uncle Vanya; ’night, Mother; After the Fall; You’re a Good Man, Charlie Brown; Triumph of Love.
 Off-Broadway: Spring Awakening, Everyday Rapture, The Illusion, Our House, 10 Million Miles, Antigone in New York, Baby Anger, The Credeaux Canvas, Stupid Kids.
 Film: A Home at the End of the World, Flicka.
-Television: Do No Harm, on NBC in January 2013; director and consulting producer for the first season of Smash.
-Upcoming: Rigoletto at the Metropolitan Opera.
+Television: Do No Harm; director and consulting producer for the first season of Smash.

-is the composer and co-orchestrator of next to normal, for which he received the Pulitzer Prize for Drama and two Tony Awards for Best Score (with Brian Yorkey) and Best Orchestrations (with Michael Starobin).
-Tom is also the composer of High Fidelity, Bring It On: The Musical (with Lin-Manuel Miranda), All's Well That Ends Well and The Winter's Tale (NYSF), From Up Here (MTC), and The Retributionists (Playwrights Horizons).
+is the composer and co-orchestrator of Next to Normal, for which he received the Pulitzer Prize for Drama and two Tony Awards for Best Score (with Brian Yorkey) and Best Orchestrations (with Michael Starobin).
+Tom is also the composer of High Fidelity, Bring It On: The Musical (with Lin-Manuel Miranda), All's Well That Ends Well and The Winter's Tale (NYSF), Orphans (Broadway) and From Up Here (MTC).
 As a musical director, conductor, arranger and orchestrator, credits include Pitch Perfect (Feature Film), 13, Debbie Does Dallas, Everyday Rapture, Hair, Laugh Whore and Urban Cowboy.
 Tom provided additional arrangements for Green Day's Grammy-winning album 21st Century Breakdown and their most recent album, ¡Uno! ¡Dos! ¡Tré!

 won the 2010 Tony Award for her work on American Idiot.
 She earned a Tony nomination for Spring Awakening, directed by Michael Mayer.
 Also with Mayer she designed On A CLear Day, and Everyday Rapture.
 Her Off-Broadway credits include Coraline, music by Stephin Merritt, and The Book of Longing, by Leonard Cohen with music by Philip Glass.
 Jones teaches at NYU and is the artistic director of Theatre for One, a space designed for one performer and one audience member, which can be seen at theatreforone.com.